-One downside to Timeline is that we did not manage to find a way to stop it from monitoring a particular app that we choose.
-That is a negative from a privacy perspective, as some people might not want other people, or Microsoft, to know what videos or photos they were looking at, sometime in the near past.
-However, if you do not want Microsoft to know your history of activities, you can decide NOT to turn on the synchronization of your activities across devices.
+This brings us to the main downside to the Windows Timeline: we could not find a way to stop it from monitoring a particular app.
+That is a negative from a privacy perspective, as some people might not want their history tracked when it comes to the videos, photos, or websites they are accessing.
+However, if you do not want Microsoft to know your history, you can decide NOT to turn on the synchronization of your activities across devices.

 How to enable the Timeline in Windows 10

-How to turn on Timeline syncing on multiple Windows 10 devices
+How to turn on Timeline syncing on multiple devices

 How to search for past activities in your Timeline

-The Timeline also lets you search for past activities.
-When you want to look for a document or a file on which you have worked in the past, but you do not remember when, it can be easier to search for it.
-To do so, click or tap on the Search button from the top right side of the Timeline, on top of the scrollbar, or press Ctrl+F on your keyboard to start looking for an activity.
+The Windows 10 Timeline also lets you search for past activities.
+If you're looking for a document or a file from the past, but you're not sure about the date, it can be easier to search for it.
+Click or tap on the magnifying glass Search button in the upper-right corner of the Timeline, on top of the scrollbar, or press Ctrl+F on your keyboard to start looking for an activity.

-This opens the search box, where you insert the name or part of the name of the activity (document or file) that you want to find.
+This opens the search box, where you insert the name or part of the name of the activity you want to find.
 If you can't remember the file's name, type in the app used for the activity to help narrow down the search.
-The results are displayed on the left side of the screen, grouped by the dates on which you worked on that file or document.
+The results are displayed on the left side of the screen, grouped by the dates when you worked on that file or document.

 How to remove an activity or a group of activities from your Timeline

-Sometimes, probably for privacy reasons, you might want to remove a particular activity or even a whole group of activities from your Timeline.
-If you want to remove only one activity from your Timeline, you can right-click or tap and hold on it and then choose Remove in the contextual menu.
+Sometimes, perhaps for privacy reasons, you might want to remove a particular activity or even a whole group of activities from the Windows 10 Timeline.
+Right-click or press-and-hold on any event to open a contextual menu, and then press Remove.